junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2009-03-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 145). (text: CR H3715)
 - 2009-03-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 145).(text: CR H3715)
+- 2009-03-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.